anhhchu/anhcodes/content/blog/recover-lost-files-git-reset-hard.md

 ---
 title: "How to recover lost files after a git reset --hard"
 date: 2022-12-27 11:30:20
-featureImage: images/single-blog/git-reset.png
+featureImage: images/single-blog/github-reset.png
 #images/allpost/git-reset.png
-postImage: images/single-blog/git-reset.png
+postImage: images/single-blog/github-reset.png
 categories: software-engineering
-tags: [tip, git]
+tags: [git]
 author: Anh Chu
 ---

 While working on a recent project, I accidentally committed some files.
 Instead of using `git reset --soft <prev-commit-id>` to unstage them, I used `git reset --hard HEAD` and all of my new changes gone with the wind.
 After panicking for a few minutes, I determined to learn how `git reset` works and how I can revert the damages.

 ### 1. What is git reset (hard vs soft)

+{{< image image="images/single-blog/git-reset.png" width=500 >}}

 `git reset --hard` resets the current branch tip, and also deletes any changes in the working directory and staging area (although files under `git stash` will not be affected).
 It resets index entries to a specified commit, or the HEAD location. `git reset --hard` should be used with caution, since it can lead to losing work in your staging area and working directory.